portworx/px-docs/scheduler/mesosphere-dcos/install.md

 ```
 You can also click on the  “Install” button on the WebUI next to the service and then click “Install Package”.

-This will install all the pre-requisites and start the Portworx service on 3 private agents.
+This will install all the prerequisites and start the Portworx service on 3 private agents.

 ### Advanced Install
 If you want to modify the default, click on the “Install” button next to the package on the DCOS UI and then click on